Aaronnnpf/big-brummie-quiz/README.md

 * CSS3 [Link](https://developer.mozilla.org/en-US/docs/Web/CSS)
 * JavaScript [Link](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-## Frameworks, Libaries and Programs
+## Frameworks, Libraries and Programs

 1. [Bootstrap 5.3](https://getbootstrap.com/)
 * This was used to assist with the responsiveness and styling of the page.